 has no relationship with the initiator of the call (e.g., international gateways).

-Note: The signature will provide a unique identifier of the node.
+Note: The signature will provide a unique origination identifier of the node.
 (The signer is not asserting anything other than “this is the point where the call entered my network”.)

-There will be three SHAKEN assigned OIDs in an IANA registry that will be used globally in all certificate creation for these three scenarios.
-They will be of the form ‘0.0.0.0’ and will be included specifically in this document when created and available.
+There will be three SHAKEN assigned OIDs in an IANA registry that will be used globally in all certificate creation.
+They will be of the form ‘0.0.0.0’ and included in this document when created and available.

-Unique Origination IDs
+Unique Origination Identifiers (IDs)

-In addition to attestation, a unique origination ID is defined as part of SHAKEN.
+In addition to attestation, the unique origination ID is defined as part of SHAKEN.
 This unique origination ID should be a globally unique string corresponding to a UUID (RFC4122) that is set as the serial number attribute in the subject name.

-The purpose of the unique origination ID is to assign an opaque unique identifier corresponding to the service provider initiated calls themselves, customers, classes of devices, or other unique groupings that a service provider should use for determining things like reputation or trace back identification of customers or gateways.
+The purpose of the unique origination ID is to assign an opaque identifier corresponding to the service provider initiated calls themselves, customers, classes of devices, or other groupings that a service provider should use for determining things like reputation or trace back identification of customers or gateways.

-For Full Attestation, in general, a single identifier will be used as part of the certificate representing direct service provider initiated calls on its IP based voice network.
-A service provider though may choose to have a pool of identifiers to identify regions or classes of customers for example.
+For Full Attestation, in general, a single ID will be used as part of the certificate representing direct service provider initiated calls on its IP based voice network.
+A service provider though may choose to have a pool of IDs to group regions or classes of customers for example.
 Best practices will likely develop as the trace back and illegitimate call identification practices evolve.

-For Partial Attestation, a single identifier per customer is required in order to differentiate calls both for trace back and for reputation segmentation so one customers reputation doesn’t affect other customers or the service provider’s call reputation.
-A service provider may choose to be more granular (e.g., per node per customer) depending on size and classes of services that that the service provider offers as well.
+For Partial Attestation, a single ID per customer is required in order to differentiate calls both for trace back and for reputation segmentation so one customer’s reputation doesn’t affect other customers or the service provider’s call reputation.
+A service provider may choose to be more granular (e.g., per node per customer) depending on size and classes of services that the service provider offers as well.

 For Gateway Attestation, best practices would be to be a granular as possible, per trunk or node to allow for trace back identification and reputation scoring.